xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 Logical Operators:
 ==================

-For Logical Operators we allow empty arguments.
-Reason is that logical operators compare their arguments based on whether they are empty or not.
-OmegaScript treats an empty string as a "false" logical value and any non-empty string as "true".
+OmegaScript logical operators treat an empty string as a false logical value and any non-empty string as true.

 $and{...}
 	logical short-cutting "and" of its arguments - evaluates arguments until it finds an empty one (and returns "") or has evaluated them all (returns "true")

-$eq{A,B}
-	returns "true" if A and B are the same, "" otherwise.

-$ge{A,B}
-	returns "true" if A is numerically >= B.

-$gt{A,B}
-	returns "true" if A is numerically > B.

-$le{A,B}
-	returns "true" if A is numerically <= B.

-$lt{A,B}
-	returns "true" if A is numerically < B.

-$ne{A,B}
-	returns "true" if A and B are not the same, "" if they are.

 $not{A}
 	returns "true" for the empty string, "" otherwise.